 Aiming at risk reduction and being market oriented, the development of civil aircraft is carried out in multinational projects.
 Japan is proactive in the joint development of the Boeing777, 787, and other models.

-In the field of aircraft OEM business, the HondaJet is well known and operated worldwide.
-And the Mitsubishi SpaceJet is under development.
+In the field of aircraft OEM business, the HondaJet is well known and operated worldwide and a new aircraft, the Echelon, is under development.

 1. Increases in Demand for Passenger and Transport Aircraft